Ali Nouri

 Research Abstract

-Background: The safety of Autonomous Driving (AD) remains a barrier to its widespread adoption, as evidenced by recent incidents.
+The safety of Autonomous Driving (AD) remains a barrier to its widespread adoption, as evidenced by recent incidents.
 Factors such as the complex environment, evolving technologies, and shifting regulatory and customer requirements necessitate continuous monitoring and improvement of AD software (Fig. 1).
 This is a process that may favor software and system engineering supported by DevOps.
 The iterative DevOps process is crucial, serving two purposes: satisfying customer demands through continuous improvement of the function and providing a framework for timely responses to unknown bugs or incidents.
-However, any update to the software must follow rigorous safety processes prescribed by standards, regulations, or the state of the art in industry.
-Incorporating these safety activities into the DevOps forms an iterative process called SafetyOps.
-These necessary activities, although vital for safety assurance, inherently lead to a compromise in rapidity.

 Fig. 1: DevOps loop in safe AD development

-Fig. 1: DevOps loop in safe AD development (Publication A)
+Fig. 1: Autonomous Driving DevOps process (Publication A)

 Fig. 2: Distributed development